cccbr/runningatower/content/docs/healthsafety/security/index.md

 ### Emergency Plans

-A simple action list indicating what to do in the event of an incident should be prepared by the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***, and ringers should check that a copy is readily available in the ringing room for use in an emergency.
+A simple action list indicating what to do in the event of an incident should be prepared by the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority), and ringers should check that a copy is readily available in the ringing room for use in an emergency.
 The response to an incident will be dependent on the nature of the occurrence and this may well change as the situation unfolds, so clear means of communication are vital.

-***[Tower authorities](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** and ringers must not assume that fire evacuation plans can be implemented during a terrorist incident.
+[Tower authorities](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority) and ringers must not assume that fire evacuation plans can be implemented during a terrorist incident.
 Depending on the circumstances, staying inside the building may be safer than going outside.
 Different procedures are therefore required and the means of alerting people, including ringers, must be distinctly different from fire alarms.
 Remember that alarms and procedures should consider those with disabilities - not only audible (deafness), not only visual (visually impaired), effective for the less mobile, etc.

 There should also be plans for heightened security and safety arrangements in the event of either an increase in a specific risk such as lead thefts locally, or higher terrorism threats more widely.
 These may include people always arriving and leaving in pairs, securing additional doors that would normally be left insecure, etc.